algerina/algerina/README.md

 You have finally discovered my Github profile. <br>
 I'm Amel a mechanical engineer switching to Full Stack Web Development.
- - 📖 Javascript / React / Python / Ruby / Rails / PostgreSQL
+ - 📖 Javascript / React / Ruby / Rails / PostgreSQL
 - 🔭 I’m currently learning new technologies
 - 👯 I’m looking to collaborate on amazing and impactfull software projects and open to new opportunities.
 - I'm currently available for a new job!